johnsblevins/AzureLandingZones/Templates/entscalelz/es-hubspoke-template/README.md

                     CAF-Sandbox-Management
                     CAF-Sandbox-LandingZones

+## Policy Definitions
+The policy following Policy Definitions have been added/modified in **policies.json**:
+* **Enforce-Subn-RouteTable** Enforce Route Table on All Subnets.
+Takes the following parameters:
+        RouteTableResourceGroup (Default: Locked)
+        RouteTableName (Default: RouteTable)

 ## Policy Assignments
 The policy assignments have been added/modified in **lz.json**:
 * **Deny-Intranet-Public-PaaS-Endpoints** Public network access should be disabled for PAAS services (Initiative) assigned at **CAF-Intranet** MG Scope.
 This policy applies to the following PaaS Services: